bsierieb1/xdasi-bio-2021-archive/docs/r_resources/4_graphics/index.md

 # Data Visualization

+As the saying goes, ***"A picture is worth a thousand words"***.

 Before we dive in to the nuts and bolts of plotting in R, let's take a few minutes to think more broadly about data visualization.
-As the saying goes, "a picture is worth a thousand words".
-Consider this famous illustration of Napoleon's Russian campaign of 1812-1813:
+Consider Minard's famous illustration of Napoleon's Russian campaign of 1812-1813:

 ![](Images/Minard_Napolen_1812.jpg)

 Napoleon's army left Paris in June with over 400,000 soldiers; only a few thousand returned, after a harrowing retreat in the bitter cold of winter.
 This graphic makes the point concisely and impressively.

+---

 # Visualization in Data Science